 Plants operations is a vital part of the state prison system, according to Avenal Correctional Plant Manager Catherine Lowas.

-For plant operations staff, they are serious about their jobs.
+Plant operations staff are serious about their jobs.

 “We are the maintenance of everything from safety and security to health and welfare.
 In a few words, if it’s broke, we fix it or replace it,” she said.

-According to Lowas, there are many misconceptions surrounding correctional employment and plant operations.
+According to Lowas, there are many misconceptions surrounding correctional employment.

-“Plant operations is not just the guy who goes and fixes a lamp, then runs back to the shop and sits all day.
-We are here five days a week, working eight straight hours a day with no lunch break to keep this facility up and running; safe for both custodial and free staff and the inmate population as well,” she said.
-“We are subject to call-backs on our weekends, which means, if something important breaks on the weekend, my staff will answer the phone and return to the prison on our days off to keep ‘the old girl’ running.
-Avenal State Prison is almost 35 years old, as of opening to receive inmates.
-But we are a couple of years older if you count the two years of construction too.”
+“Plant operations is not just (fixing) a lamp, then (sitting in the shop) all day.
+We are here five days a week, working eight straight hours a day to keep this facility up and running,” she said.
+“We are subject to call-backs on our weekends (to make repairs if something breaks).
+Avenal State Prison is almost 35 years old.”

 The video, recorded in November 2019, is also available on YouTube (may not play on a CDCR computer.)